Sometimes you’ll hear people say, “That’s worth an each-way bet,” but what exactly does that mean, and how do you bet each way?

 The each-way bet is really two bets in one.
-The first part of the bet covers your horse to win the race.
-The second part of the bet covers your horse if it fails to win but manages to finish in 2nd, 3rd or 4th place.
+The first part of the bet covers your horse winning the race.
+The second part of the bet covers your horse if it fails to win but finishes in 2nd, 3rd, or 4th place.

-Because the each-way bet has two parts the stake is doubled.
-For example, a £5 each way bet actually costs you £10.
-You can’t bet on a horse each way if the race has less than 5 runners.
-A race with 5 ~ 7 runners will only payout on a 2nd place.
+Because the each-way bet has two parts, the stake is doubled.
+For example, a £5 each-way bet actually costs you £10.
+You can’t bet on a horse each way if the race has less than five runners.
+A race with 5-7 runners will only payout for a 2nd place.

 When And How To Bet Each-Way?

 It’s worth noting that you will only get 1/4 or 1/5 of the quoted odds if your horse finishes in 2nd, 3rd or 4th place.
-Which means you shouldn’t back a horse each way unless it’s odds are over 6/1.
+This means you shouldn’t back a horse each way unless its odds are over 6/1.
 This is because you could never win enough to cover your original stake.

 For example, you could back Harry Kane to finish top goalscorer.
-If the bookmakers were paying three places and Kane finished third overall, you would still get paid something back.
+If the bookmakers paid three places and Kane finished third overall, you would still get paid something back.
 But remember to check the odds to see if it’s even worth betting each-way!

 An Example Of Betting Each-Way